ogusarenko/mke-docs/content/dev/concepts/child-clusters.md

 - Configuration in line with that of a standalone cluster.

-- Exclusion of the mkectl CLI from deployment, to allow for the configuration of GitOps systems and management of multiple child clusters at the same time.
+- Exclusion of the mkectl CLI from deployment to allow for the configuration of GitOps systems and management of multiple child clusters at the same time.